Southern Baptists refuse to take back megachurch because it has women pastors – KION546

 Saddleback had been the denomination’s second-largest congregation and until recently was widely touted as a success story amid larger Southern Baptist membership declines.

-With the 9,437-1,212 vote, delegates rejected an appeal by Rick Warren, the retired founding pastor of Saddleback and author of the best-selling phenomenon, “The Purpose Driven Life.”
+With the 9,437-to-1,212 vote, delegates — known as messengers — rejected an appeal by Rick Warren, the retired founding pastor of Saddleback and author of the best-selling phenomenon, “The Purpose Driven Life.”
 Warren had urged Baptists to agree to disagree “in order to share a common mission.”

 “Messengers voted for conformity and uniformity rather than unity.
 The only way you will have unity is to love diversity.
 We made this effort knowing we were not going to win,” Warren said at a news conference after the results were announced.

-Church representatives also voted 9,700-806 to deny an appeal by a smaller congregation, Fern Creek Baptist Church of Louisville, Kentucky, which has had a woman pastor for three decades but came under heightened scrutiny this year.
+Church representatives also voted 9,700-806 to deny an appeal by a smaller congregation, Fern Creek Baptist Church of Louisville, Kentucky, which has had a woman pastor for three decades.

+“I knew they would uphold the expulsion.
+However, I guess I am a bit naive.
+I did not think it would be that drastic a result.
+I thought there were more people left in the Southern Baptist Convention who support the autonomy of the local church, if not women in ministry,” said the Rev. Linda Barnes Popham, Fern Creek’s pastor.

+She said some messengers came up to her to say while they disagree with her, they “appreciate our passion for the Gospel.”

+All Baptist churches are independent.
+So the convention can’t tell them what to do, but it can decide which churches are “not in friendly cooperation,” the official verbiage for an expulsion.
+The SBC’s statement of faith says the office of pastor is reserved for qualified men, but this is believed to be the first time the convention has expelled any churches over it.

+In February, the SBC’s Executive Committee voted to oust the two congregations, along with three others that chose not to appeal, for having women pastors.

-Warren and the Rev. Linda Barnes Popham, pastor of Fern Creek, made their final appeals to Southern Baptists here on Tuesday during the denomination’s annual meeting.
+Warren and Barnes Popham made their final appeals to Southern Baptists on Tuesday.

+Albert Mohler, president of Southern Baptist Theological Seminary in Louisville, spoke on behalf of the Executive Committee in calling for the ouster of Saddleback and Fern Creek, saying it’s a matter of biblical authority.

+”The issues were clear, and the messengers were clearly united. … There was no rancor,“ Mohler said Wednesday after the results were announced.
+“This was a real defining moment, and making certain that those doctrines that must be common among us be publicly acknowledged.”

-“It’s pretty clear (from his speech Tuesday) that Warren did not think the SBC was going to reinstate Saddleback,” he said.
-“But, he’s had a platform to say what being Baptist means, what the Scripture says about women in ministry, that Southern Baptists are under a big tent and what is means to exclude any congregation.
-This is all probably more symbolic.”
+“It’s pretty clear that Warren did not think the SBC was going to reinstate Saddleback,” he said.
+“But, he’s had a platform to say what being Baptist means, what the Scripture says about women in ministry. … This is all probably more symbolic.”

-Following the vote results, Warren issued a critique of the direction of the SBC that contributed to Saddleback’s ejection.
+Following the results, Warren issued a critique of the direction of the SBC.

 “There are people who want to take the SBC back to the 1950s when white men ruled supreme and when the woman’s place was in the home.
 There are others who want to take it back 500 years to the time of the Reformation,” he said.
 “I say we need to take the church back to the first century.
 The church at its birth was the church at its best.”